1. What is Nexio in plain English?

 - The score summarizes many factors: business & financial strength, governance, compliance / AML, custody quality, and venue/jurisdiction quality.

-- A higher score → lower estimated probability of default → lower premium over the risk-free rate.
+- A higher score → lower estimated probability of default → lower premium over the base rate.

 -